 Dr Shaffer did his specialist training in London, and a Clinical Fellowship in Radiation Oncology in Vancouver, Canada.
 Whilst in Canada he completed a number of research projects in technical radiotherapy.
 Dr Shaffer has presented and been published widely in the oncology field.

-He has previously chaired the IMRT-IGRT Radiotherapy Group and the Radiotherapy Technology Development Group.
-He currently chairs the Network Brain Tumour Working Group.
-He was a member of the NCRI Brain Tumour Clinical Studies Group (2010 - 2015).
-He is a trustee of the Fountain Centre, a charity which provides information, support, counselling and complementary therapies for cancer patients and their carers and relatives at St Lukes Cancer Centre.
+Dr Shaffer previously chaired the IMRT-IGRT Radiotherapy Group and the Radiotherapy Technology Development Group, the Network Brain Tumour Working Group and was a member of the NCRI Brain Tumour Clinical Studies Group (2010 - 2015).

 He was also a trustee of the Fountain Centre, a charity which provides information, support, counselling and complementary therapies for cancer patients, their carers and relatives at St Luke’s Cancer Centre at the Royal Surrey County Hospital.

 He is an expert in the use of radiotherapy for the treatment of benign conditions and set up "The Dupuytren's Practice" to provide radiotherapy for patients with Dupuytren's and Ledderhose disease throughout the UK.
 He treats patients with heel pain with radiotherapy treatment for plantar fasciitis and Achilles tendonitis.